Edit this page

 JavaScript function

-Registers a function to be called when an element with the given selector is inserted into the DOM.
+Registers a function that is when a matching element is inserted into the DOM.

 })